Mitriyweb/agent-scope/openspec/project.md

 ### Testing Strategy

+- **Test-Driven Development**: All code MUST be written with tests from the start
+- Write tests BEFORE or ALONGSIDE implementation, never after
+- Every function, class, and module requires corresponding test coverage
+- Use Jest for unit testing with TypeScript support
+- **Test Directory Structure**: Tests live in `/tests` directory mirroring `/src` structure
+  - Example: `src/commands/HelpCommand.ts` → `tests/commands/HelpCommand.spec.ts`
+  - Test file naming: `<name>.spec.ts`
+  - Directory hierarchy must match source code organization
+  - Never colocate tests with source files
+- Minimum coverage: 80% for all new code
+- **Coverage Reporting**: Test coverage must be tracked and reported
+  - Run `npm run test:coverage` to generate coverage reports
+  - Coverage reports generated in `coverage/` directory
+  - Coverage thresholds enforced: 80% branches, functions, lines, statements
+  - CI pipeline runs coverage checks on every push/PR
+  - Coverage reports available in HTML format: `coverage/lcov-report/index.html`
+- **Coverage Baseline**: Coverage must never decrease
+  - Baseline stored in `coverage-baseline.json`
+  - Run `npm run coverage:check` to verify coverage meets baseline
+  - Run `npm run coverage:save` to update baseline after improvements
+  - Pre-commit hook automatically checks coverage and updates baseline if improved
+  - Commit fails if coverage drops below baseline (prevents regressions)
+  - Baseline is committed to git to track coverage history
+  - Auto-update on commit: if coverage improves, baseline is updated and staged
+- **Tests in Tasks**: Every task in `tasks.md` MUST include test implementation as a sub-task
+  - Example: `1.1 Implement feature X` should have `1.1.1 Write tests for feature X`
+  - Tests are not optional add-ons, they are part of the task definition
+  - Task is only complete when both implementation AND tests are done
 - Validate all proposals before implementation
 - Use `openspec validate --strict` for comprehensive checks
 - Verify scenario format: `#### Scenario:` (4 hashtags)